AGgup8/obsidian-dentistry/paediatrics/Dental Trauma/Avulsion.md

 The management of a tooth with an open apex is the same as the management with a [[Avulsion#Permanent Teeth With Closed Apex|closed apex]]; however, root canal treatment is not always needed after reimplantation.
 The goal when replanting immature teeth is **pulp revascularization**, which can lead to **further root development**. **Endodontic treatment should not be initiated unless there are definite signs of pulp necrosis and infection.**

 If spontaneous pulp revascularization does not occur, carry out endodontic treatment as soon as pulp necrosis or infection is identified because [[External Resorption|inflammatory external resortion]] can occur very rapidly in children.

+---

+**Sources:**

+IADT Guidelines 2020 - www.dentaltrauma.co.uk/Guidelines.aspx